 Different kinds of property and ownership arrangements result in different ways that property is transferred upon an owner’s death.
 Here are some of the ways that property may be titled and may impact how your property transfers on death:

-- Beneficiary designation — including life insurance policies; Individual retirement accounts (IRAs); 401(k) plans; annuities; and many types of employment benefits, such as stock options and deferred compensation
+• Beneficiary designation — often used with life insurance policies; Individual retirement accounts (IRAs); 401(k) plans; annuities; and many types of employment benefits, such as stock options and deferred compensation

-Having a personal and detailed balance sheet that reflects both the assets and their titling lets you see your total financial picture, including assets that you might not otherwise consider, like life insurance and real estate as well as digital assets.
+Having a personal and detailed balance sheet that reflects both the assets and their titling lets you see your total financial picture, including assets that you might not otherwise consider, like life insurance as well as digital assets.

 List all assets of financial and personal value.
 In a separate column next to each asset, indicate the way each asset is held: for instance, “trustee,” “individually,” “joint tenants with right of survivorship,” and so forth.
-For any beneficiary designation property (life insurance, retirement plans, and corporate benefits), list who is named as primary and secondary beneficiaries.
+For any beneficiary designation property, list who is named as primary and secondary beneficiaries.

 Do you have a will?
 A revocable living trust?
-Nothing?
-“Nothing” may be a perfectly reasonable answer for some younger professionals who don’t have children, however, if you have assets, you should consider an estate plan.
+If you have assets, you should consider an estate plan.

 Step three: Identify your key goals and issues.

-Here are some potential considerations to discuss with your advisors as you identify potential challenges in fulfilling your goals.
+Here are some potential considerations to discuss with your advisors.

-- Parents may want to leave their children enough to increase their happiness but not so much that it impacts their initiative.
+• Parents may want to leave their children enough to meet their basic needs but not so much that it impacts their initiative.
 This issue may be addressed by deciding to give children less or to pass on wealth in a structured fashion (usually in trust).

-- Consider whether you want to make gifts to grandchildren to help them cover expenses, such as education expenses.
+• Consider whether you want to make gifts to grandchildren to help them cover expenses, such as education.
+There are various strategies to achieve that goal with different levels of control.
 Talk to your estate planning attorney about gifting money directly.

-- If you are planning to give to charity, you may want to consider whether a private foundation, donor-advised fund, charitable remainder trust, or other such structures are right for you.
-Be sure to discuss your options with your tax, financial, and trust advisors to determine a suitable approach for your circumstances.
+• If you are planning to give to charity, talk with your advisors about whether a private foundation, donor-advised fund, charitable remainder trust, or other such structures are right for you.

 Any tax benefits depend upon your individual circumstances.
 Please consult your tax advisor.